 Over time, however, my firm evolved toward its primary current focus on fundraising and nonprofit management.
 We still do some work with local economic development agencies, but not much.

 What types of people excel in a political science program?

 Political scientists are pretty much all insightful, analytical, and articulate.

-The first are people who are disciplined, patient, and good at seeking out mentors and establishing positive collegial relationships with faculty members — these are the people who finish degrees, get academic jobs, and become university faculty members and scholars.
+Two kinds of people succeed in political science programs.
+The first are people who are disciplined, patient, and good at seeking out mentors and establishing positive collegial relationships with faculty members.
+These are the people who finish degrees, get academic jobs, and become university faculty members and scholars.
 I was not one of them.

-The second kind are more self-directed people who view study in political science as a form of broadly-applicable social science training that they can use outside academia and in a variety of fields of work.
+The second kind are more self-directed people who view study in political science as a form of broadly applicable social science training that they can use outside academia and in a variety of fields of work.

-Both types are successful in the sense that they their political science training to build positive, sustainable careers that suit their personalities.
+Both types are successful in the sense that they use their political science training to build positive, sustainable careers that suit their personalities.

 What advice would you give to undergrad students who are considering a graduate degree in this field?

 Go to the best, most demanding program that you get into, even if you have to knock down the door to get admitted.
 In my case, I had to talk my way into U-M and did not become a full status student until after I had successfully completed a first semester as a non-degree student.